makerdao/community/governance/polls/templates/Poll Template - Base Rate Adjustment.md

 ---
 # Poll: Base Rate Adjustment - $date_MONTH_DD,_YYYY

-The Governance Facilitators have placed a governance poll into the [voting system](https://vote.makerdao.com/polling) which presents a number of possible **Base Rate** options.
+The Governance Facilitators have placed a governance poll into the [voting system](https://vote.makerdao.com/polling) which presents several possible **Base Rate** options.
 Voters are now able to signal their support for a **Base Rate** within a range of $lower_bound to $upper_bound.

 Details on how the **Base Rate** parameter was introduced, and its impact on the **Stability Fee** parameters for each collateral asset can be found in the following [threads](https://forum.makerdao.com/tag/base-rate) on the MakerDAO forum.